redibox/core/README.md

 ![dev dependencies](https://img.shields.io/david/dev/salakar/redibox.svg)
 ![License](https://img.shields.io/npm/l/redibox.svg)

-Ultimate redis toolbox for node.
-Built using ES6/ES7 features and as lightweight as possible with minimal dependencies.
+Redis connection and PUBSUB subscription manager for node.
+Built for performance, powered by [ioredis](https://github.com/luin/ioredis).

 ## What can you do with RediBox?

-RediBox offers out of the box support for many of the common Redis [use cases](#use-cases-and-modules).
-Not only that, it also provides easy wrappers / utilities around redis client connection monitoring, scaling cluster reads with [`READONLY`](http://redis.io/commands/readonly) and error handling.
+RediBox offers out of the box support for clusters, sentinels and standalone redis servers.
+It also provides easy utilities around redis client connection monitoring, scaling cluster reads with [`READONLY`](http://redis.io/commands/readonly), advanced subscriptions via PUBSUB (in the easy to use node.js Event Emitter format), lua script management and executing commands against a cluster.

-**Currently available features:**
- - **[Caching](/src/modules/cache/README.md)**, including easy wrapper helpers, e.g `wrapPromise`, `wrapWaterlineQuery` (for sails), `wrapExpressRequest`
- - **Queues** and **jobs**.
-Lightweight polling free design with variable concurrency per queue and live progress tracking from any server (pubsubbed).
-Additionally you can create relay jobs that run multiple child jobs which relay resolved data to the next job in the chain.
- - **Redis Clusters** with optional cluster scaled slave reads.
- - **Advanced** Redis **PUBSUB** helpers such as `subscribeOnce` and `subscribeOnceOf` with a timeout.
- - Custom **LUA Commands** bootstrapping.

-To see docs for each of the individual features see the [use cases](#use-cases-and-modules) section.

 ## Getting Started